NLeSC/litstudy/_sources/installation.rst.txt

 Installation Guide
 ==================

-litstudy is available on pip!
+litStudy is available on pip!
 If you have Python installed (version 3.6 or greater), just use the following command to install litstudy.

 .. code-block:: bash